mkingsnorth/quad_maker_docs/docs/troubleshooting.rst

 .. warning::

+    Some keys like Shift and Tab are often used in Blender for multi-selection and other core functions, which can limit its useability for custom hotkey assignments.

+    Unfortunately, Blender can override keyboard shortcut preferences if the changes override core behaviour.

+    Therefore, assigning other industry standard shortcuts may not be possible.

-        Changing the keyboard shortcuts is not recommended as it may cause conflicts with Blender or other add-ons.
-Custom keyboard shortcuts may not always work for this reason.
+    Changing the keyboard shortcuts is therefore not recommended as it may cause conflicts with Blender or other add-ons.

 Go to Edit - Preferences in Blender and select the *Keymap* tab.
 Search for *Quad Maker* and you will see all the shortcuts you can change.